 Purpose of the station

-Our goal is for the station to function as a base for volunteers working in our field volunteer program ,researchers and related field practitioners working in various projects in Kalamos and the surrounding marine and terrestrial region.It is also here to function as an educational and discussion center promoting awareness towards protection of ecosystems and the environment and in finding solutions to various related issues.It is also a point of hospitality for our ecotourist services guests wishing to enjoy the nature our region has.
+Our goal is for the station to function as a year round base for the monitoring programs of our Kalamos and Kastos sustainable development program including the volunteers participating in our activities through our field volunteer program ,researchers and related field practitioners working in various projects in Kalamos and the surrounding marine and terrestrial region.The station is also here to function as an educational and discussion center promoting awareness towards protection of ecosystems and the environment and in finding solutions to various related issues.It is also a point of hospitality for our ecotourist services guests wishing to enjoy the nature our region has.

 Thematic areas where work is either done or could potentially be done

-Our biological field station is situated in Kalamos Island in Greece in the outskirts of the village of Kalamos.
-Kalamos Island is situated in the core of the second largest marine protected area in Greece and one of the largest in the Mediterranean, the inner Ionian Archipelago Natura 2000 conservation area .The area is an important biological conservation area and one of the last strongholds of the critically endangered Mediterranean monk seal.
-On land we have a wide variety of unspoiled habitats including agricultural land and native forest in various stages of regeneration.
+Our biological field station is situated in Kalamos Island in Greece in the outskirts of the main village of the island called Kalamos.
+Kalamos Island is situated in the core of the fifth largest marine protected area in Greece and one of the largest in the Mediterranean, the inner Ionian Archipelago Natura 2000 conservation area .The area is an important biological conservation area and one of the last strongholds of the critically endangered Mediterranean monk seal.
+On land we have a wide variety of unspoilt habitats including agricultural land and native forest in various stages of regeneration.
+The island of Kalamos itself has been so far proven to be the botanical diversity hotspot for all the ionian islands.The islands of the area are considered a prime habitat for many species of birds including many migratory and threatened ones.
+Birdlife international has declared them as one of the 186 areas that are important for the birds of Greece worthy of official protection status.

 Kalamos Island where the biological field station is located in Western Greece in relation to the inner Ionian archipelago Marine protected area (blue).